Orlando Tree Removal Decreases The Potential Spread Of Disease & Insect Infestation

-Conifer beetles reproduce in a similar way with standing and cut wood of pine and spruce trees.
-Unlike elm bark beetles, conifer beetles themselves cause the damage to a tree.
+Conifer beetles reproduce in a similar way withstanding and cutting wood of pine and spruce trees.
+Unlike elm bark beetles, conifer beetles themselves cause damage to a tree.
 When a tree is in a state of decline, it can’t produce enough resin to encapsulate the bark beetle larvae.
 When this happens, the tree becomes a target for the beetles.
 The beetles then create a scent (pheromone) that attracts more beetles and the attack intensifies.
-Eventually the tree becomes overwhelmed with insects.
+Eventually, the tree becomes overwhelmed with insects.
 The beetle population can then build to significant levels and they may attack healthy trees.

 Methods of Controlling the Spread of Contamination

 To save the other trees in your neighborhood, disposing of the infested wood and trees is the only way to prevent the spread of contamination.
 Recommended methods of disposal include: chipping the wood and bark as well as burning, burying, or removing all bark from the wood and stump.

 For more information on prevention and management please contact us.

 An integrated approach

 It is important to make a complete evaluation of all environmental conditions when caring for urban trees.
 Doing this will allow you to accurately diagnose all stress factors and prescribe the best care based on specific circumstances.
 Such prescriptive care will help your trees meet their full potential.